 In addition to adding taste and flavor to any meal, black pepper is effective in treating many health conditions from tooth decay and toothaches to earaches and hernias.
 In fact, vision problems were treated with black pepper in ancient times.

 As you can see, black pepper is good for you in more ways than one.
 You may want to invest in a good quality pepper grinder in order to use whole peppercorns that can stay fresh indefinitely.
 Black pepper is available all year round in any grocery store or food market.

 Look for peppercorns that are heavy, round, and compact, and store them at room temperature in an air-tight container.
-If you have ground black pepper at home now, store it in the refrigerator to help it stay fresh longer.
+If you have crushed pepper at home now, store it in the refrigerator to help it stay fresh longer.

 Word of Warning